top of page

 Q: Are NSA programs only for children who stutter, or can the whole family participate?

-A: NSA programs are designed for the whole family.
+A: NSA programs are designed for the entire family.
 Parents, siblings, and caregivers are encouraged to participate in support groups, conferences, and events.

 Q: How much do NSA programs cost?